-It builds up a company’s brand awareness and credibility, as evidenced by its search engine ranking.
+Domain names also build up a company’s brand awareness and credibility, as evidenced by its search engine ranking.
 The more authoritative a domain is, the better.
-Authority, after all, is what puts an organization’s site on the first page of search engine results.
+After all, authority can put a website on the first page of search engine results.

-So, instead of starting from scratch, new owners may just need to pick up where the previous owner left off.
+Instead of starting from scratch, new owners may need to pick up where the previous owner left off.
 What’s in it for you then?

 Be an Instant Authority

 Setting up a new site and building up its authority takes time.
 It requires strategic content creation and effective backlinking.
-Becoming an authority means using the right SEO keywords, publishing content on a regular schedule, and building backlinks from reputable sites with high domain authority.
+Becoming an authority means using the right SEO keywords, publishing helpful and reliable content regularly, and building backlinks from reputable sites with high domain authority.

 Use It for Site Redirection

-Old domains’ SEO value, or at least part of it, can also be transferred to a new domain using a 301 redirect.
-If you, for instance, bought the expired domain “sample.com” but want to put up the new domain “active.com” instead, you can still take advantage of sample.com’s domain authority by redirecting its traffic to active.com.
+The SEO value of old domains can be transferred to a new domain using a 301 redirect.
+For instance, if you bought the expired domain sample[.]com but want to put up the new domain active[.]com instead, you can still take advantage of sample[.]com’s domain authority by redirecting its traffic to active[.]com.

 Sell It for a Profit

 Some people these days earn from domain flipping.
 They typically buy expired domains and sell them to site owners who wish to improve their SEO ranking or domain authority.
-Domain flippers typically buy expired domains in auctions.
-They then increase the domains’ value by improving their SEO ranking.
+Domain flippers often buy expired domains in auctions.
+They then may even increase the domains’ value by improving their SEO ranking.

-While expired domains offer much to their new owners, some can come with risks.
-Their previous owners may have abandoned them for good reasons.
-Therefore, domainers or website owners must take the necessary precautions.
-Ending up with a bad domain will be worse than building up a new one from scratch.
+While expired domains may offer much to their new owners, some can come with risks.
+Their previous owners may have abandoned them for a good reason.
+Therefore, domainers or website owners must take precautions by performing an expired domain check.
+Ending up with a bad domain may be worse than building up a new one’s reputation from scratch.

-If you’re getting an old domain for its SEO value, make sure that it does not have existing search engine results page (SERP) violations.
-If the site is blacklisted on Google’s Safe Browsing Index, then no matter how old it is, it would not contribute to your cause because no one can access it.
+If you’re getting an old domain for its SEO value, make sure it does not have existing search engine results page (SERP) violations.
+If the site is blocklisted on Google’s Safe Browsing Index, no matter how old it is, it will not contribute to your cause because no one can access it.

 Any domain with ties to cybercrime has a bad reputation.
-Such a domain is included in security solution providers’ and other publicly accessible blacklists.
-It may even be blocked from most computers.
+Such a domain is included in publicly accessible blocklists or those that security solution providers maintain.
+As such, accessing it is not allowed on most computers.

 How Can a Domain History Checker Help?

-Much like in real life, having a checkered past could negatively affect one’s future online.
-While age is a factor in gaining domain authority, it is also essential to make sure it does not come with infamy.
-Use a domain history checker like WHOIS History API to dig into any domain’s past so you won’t end up regretting your decision.Read the other articles
+As in real life, having a checkered past can negatively affect one’s future online.
+While age is a factor, it is also essential to check expired domain names to ensure they do not come with problems.
+Use a domain history checker like WHOIS History API to start digging into any domain’s past.